yesodweb/yesodweb.com-content/blog/2014/11/cabal-sandbox-stackage.md

 This will give us the highest probability of a successful install.
 Unfortunately, Stackage (remote-repo) integration does not work for a sandbox.

-The good news is that there is a patch for Cabal in the works already.
+The good news is that there is a patch for Cabal that has been merged.
-Even better news is that [you can use stackage with a sandbox today](https://www.fpcomplete.com/blog/2014/10/new-stackage-features#using-stackage-without-changing-your-repo)!
+Even better news is that [you can use Stackage with a sandbox today](https://www.fpcomplete.com/blog/2014/10/new-stackage-features#using-stackage-without-changing-your-repo)!
-The cabal.config file specifies a list of constratins that must be me://www.fpcomplete.com/blog/2014/10/new-stackage-features#using-stackage-without-changing-your-repo, and we can simply set that to use Stackage.
+The cabal.config file specifies a list of constraints that must be met, and we can simply set that to use Stackage.

     cabal sandbox init